How Severely will COVID-19 Impact SUI Tax Rates?

 Historical Average SUI Tax Rates3

 As you can see from the above graphic, the average SUI tax rate in 2020 is below those experienced at the beginning of the Great Recession.
-The somewhat good news is that any future increase in rates will be coming off a 15-year low (the average U.S. SUI tax rate in 2002 was 1.80%,3 not shown above).
+The somewhat good news is that future increases in rates will be coming off an 18-year low (the average U.S. SUI tax rate in 2002 was 1.80%,3 not shown above).

 Trust funds are used by state workforce agencies to pay benefits to claimants.
 The solvencies of these trust funds are assessed based on an index known as the Average High Cost Multiple (“AHCM”), a standard measure of trust fund solvency used by the U.S. Department of Labor.
 A multiple of 1.00 indicates a state trust fund is deemed sufficiently solvent and able to pay one year of benefits associated with an average recessionary period.
 Despite improving trust fund balances, 22 states were still not considered adequately funded as of January 1, 2020.5